Getting the most out of your sales team is an essential part of ensuring your business achieves its full potential.

 - Get salespeople to complete weekly sales activities reports.

-- Hold weekly team meetings, monthly for field-based employees.
+- Hold weekly team meetings.
 Share news and discuss problems.

 - Get salespeople to report back on customer comments, enquiries and complaints.